UNdot33K/ScriptKiddie_AV/README.md

 Although there are various similar tools, the highlight of this one is, that it can also check the 'Task Scheduler' and  Windows registry.
-Malware can create hidden tasks to gain persistance on the system and also certain registry keys are considered usual malware target, which it can check and report any changes.
+Malware can create hidden tasks to gain persistance on the system and also certain registry keys are considered usual malware target.
 On specific days of the month after finishing file & registry integrity checks, it can call the Windows 'Malware Removal Tool' (MRT) to scan your hard disk, so also it automates some antivirus security of your system.
 I couldn't find exactly what i wanted in similar tools so i've made my own in this perspective which could be helpful for a multi layered approach to antivirus security.

 # Structure